microsoft/vscode-docs/api/extension-guides/virtual-workspaces.md

 # Virtual Workspaces

-Extensions like the [Github Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension open VS Code on one or more folders backed by a [file system provider](/api/extension-guides/virtual-documents#file-system-api).
-In that setup, workspace resources are not on the local disk, but **virtual**, located on a server or the cloud and directly edited there.
+Extensions like the [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension open VS Code on one or more folders backed by a [file system provider](/api/extension-guides/virtual-documents#file-system-api).
+When an extension implements a file system provider, workspace resources may not be located on the local disk, but be **virtual**, located on a server or the cloud, and editing operations happen there.

-We call this a __virtual workspace__.
-When a virtual workspace is open in a VS Code window, this is shown by a label in the remote indicator in the lower left corner, similar to remote windows.
+This configuration is called a **virtual workspace**.
+When a virtual workspace is open in a VS Code window, this is indicated by a label in the remote indicator in the lower left corner, similar to other [remote development](/docs/remote/remote-overview) windows.

 ![Remote indicator](images/virtual-workspaces/remote-indicator.png)

-Not all extensions are able to work with virtual resources the same way as with resources on disk.
-Some extensions use tools that rely on disk access, need synchronous file access or don't have the necessary file system abstractions.
-For that, when in a virtual workspace, VS Code will indicate to the user the restricted mode and that some extensions are deactivated or work with limited functionality.
+Not all extensions are able to work with virtual resources and may require resources to be on disk.
+Some extensions use tools that rely on disk access, need synchronous file access, or don't have the necessary file system abstractions.
+In these cases, when in a virtual workspace, VS Code indicates to the user that they are running in a restricted mode and that some extensions are deactivated or work with limited functionality.

-Still, we want to make sure as many extensions as possible work in that setup and that we have a good user experience with when VS Code is used to browse and edit remote resources.

-This guide shows how extensions can test against virtual workspaces, helps adopting and introduces the `virtualWorkspaces` capability property.
+In general, users want as many extensions as possible to work in virtual workspaces and to have a good user experience when browsing and editing remote resources.
+This guide shows how extensions can test against virtual workspaces, describes modifications to allow them to work in virtual workspaces, and introduces the `virtualWorkspaces` capability property.

-Adopting an extension to work with virtual workspaces is also an important step to have it work in VS Code for the Web.
-There, VS Code runs entirely inside a browser and workspaces are virtual due to the browser sandbox.
-See the [Web Extension](/api/extension-guides/web-extensions) adoption guide for more details.
+Modifying an extension to work with virtual workspaces is also an important step for working well in VS Code for the Web.
+VS Code for the Web runs entirely inside a browser and workspaces are virtual due to the browser sandbox.
+See the [Web Extensions](/api/extension-guides/web-extensions) guide for more details.

 ## Is my extension affected?

-When a extension has no code but is a pure theme, keybinding, snippets, grammar extension, then it can run in a virtual workspace and no adoption is necessary.
+When an extension has no executable code but is purely declarative like themes, keybindings, snippets, or grammar extensions, it can run in a virtual workspace and no modification is necessary.

-Extension with code, that means extensions that define a `main` entry point, require inspection and, possibly, adoption.
+Extensions with code, meaning extensions that define a `main` entry point, require inspection and, possibly, modification.

 ## Run your extension against a virtual workspace

-Install the [Github Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension and run the **Open Github Repository...** command from the Command Palette.
-The command shows a quick pick dialog and you can paste in any GitHub URL, or choose to search for a specific repository or pull request.
+Install the [GitHub Repositories](https://marketplace.visualstudio.com/items?itemName=GitHub.remotehub) extension and run the **Open GitHub Repository...** command from the Command Palette.
+The command shows a Quick Pick dropdown and you can paste in any GitHub URL, or choose to search for a specific repository or pull request.

-This opens a VSCode window for a virtual workspace where all resources are virtual.
+This opens a VS Code window for a virtual workspace where all resources are virtual.

-## Review that the code is ready for virtual resources
+## Review that the extension code is ready for virtual resources

-The API support for virtual file system has already been around for quite a while.
+The VS Code API support for virtual file systems has been around for quite a while.
 You can check out the [file system provider API](/api/extension-guides/virtual-documents#file-system-api).

-A file system provider is registered for a new URI scheme (e.g. `vscode-vfs`) and resources on that file system will be represented by URIs using that schema (e.g. `vscode-vfs://github/microsoft/vscode/pacakge.json`)
+A file system provider is registered for a new URI scheme (for example, `vscode-vfs`) and resources on that file system will be represented by URIs using that schema (`vscode-vfs://github/microsoft/vscode/package.json`)

-Check how your extension deals with URIs it gets from the VSCode APIs:
+Check how your extension deals with URIs returned from the VS Code APIs:

-- Never assume that the URI scheme is 'file'. `URI.fsPath` can only be used when the URI scheme is file.
+* Never assume that the URI scheme is `file`. `URI.fsPath` can only be used when the URI scheme is `file`.
-- Look out for usages of the `fs` node module for file system operations.
-If possible, use the `vscode.workspace.fs` API, which delegates to the responsible file system provider.
+* Look out for usages of the `fs` node module for file system operations.
+If possible, use the `vscode.workspace.fs` API, which delegates to the appropriate file system provider.
-- Check for third party components that depend on a `fs` access (e.g. a language server or a node module)
+* Check for third-party components that depend on a `fs` access (for example, a language server or a node module).
-- If you run executables and tasks from commands, check whether these commands make sense in a virtual workspace window or whether they should be disabled.
+* If you run executables and tasks from commands, check whether these commands make sense in a virtual workspace window or whether they should be disabled.

 ## Signal whether your extension can handle virtual workspaces

-There's a new `capabilities` property in `package.json`, and `virtualWorkspaces` is used  to signal whether an extension works with virtual workspace, or not.
+The `virtualWorkspaces` property under `capabilities` in `package.json` is used to signal whether an extension works with virtual workspaces.

 ### No support for virtual workspaces